ghr85/CCP01_Ruby_/readme.md

 ## Order of Approach

-* Read the instructions :white_check_box:
+* Read the instructions :white_check_mark:
 * Read the instructions again...yes.
-Because how much time will you waste if you misinterpret. :white_check_box:
+Because how much time will you waste if you misinterpret. :white_check_mark:
 * Create folder layout and headers - COMMIT!
-* Create user persona -> user journey : This will feed you the data and methods to satisfy user needs.:white_check_box:
+* Create user persona -> user journey : This will feed you the data and methods to satisfy user needs.:white_check_mark:
-* Create wireframe sketch to ensure that views cater to above :white_check_box:
+* Create wireframe sketch to ensure that views cater to above :white_check_mark:
-* Decide on what logic you'll need, plan classes, attributes, methods, tests :white_check_box:
+* Decide on what logic you'll need, plan classes, attributes, methods, tests :white_check_mark:
-* Recheck that plan matches user needs FOR THIS ITERATION
+* Recheck that plan matches user needs FOR THIS ITERATION :white_check_mark:
 * Begin build - start with concretes then work your way up: SQL runner>Database Schema>DB>seed data - get these working first.
 * The controller defines the routes that will be taken upon HTTP method
 * Require Sinatra and relevant tools in your controller file